JuneKelly/marc/resources/meditations.md

 {: id='11-34'}

-To look for the fig in winter is a madman's act: such is he who looks for his child when it is no longer allowed."
+To look for the fig in winter is a madman's act: such is he who looks for his child when it is no longer allowed.

 ### 11-35